 This is the final opportunity to settle the issues and avoid a trial and is held a few days before trial.

 This is a very formal court process presided over by a different judge from the one who has been managing the case up to the Exit Pre Trial Conference.

-Each party opportunity to present their side of the case and to refute the other side’s position.
+Each party has the opportunity to present their side of the case and to refute the other side’s position.
 Witnesses are called, examined and cross-examined.
 Documents are filed as exhibits.
 Opening and closing statements and legal arguments are made.
 At the end the judge will make a final decision on all issues.

 Can I still get a divorce if my ex won’t respond to my application for divorce?

-If you the application and required documents have been correctly filled out, filed and served and the time for the Answer has expired with no word from the other party, your divorce lawyer, can ask the court to make an order for an uncontested divorce.
+If the application and required documents have been correctly filled out, filed and served and the time for the Answer has expired with no word from the other party, your divorce lawyer can ask the court to make an order for an uncontested divorce.
 The court will require evidence that attempts, usually multiple, have been made to serve the respondent.
 If the court is satisfied on this point, they will consider your claims but will not make orders without ensuring they comply with law and legal principles including the best interest of the child.